-Many—if not most—Real estate owned asset management companies and banks may require proof of general liability before they’ll work with you.
-General liability typically includes personal injury and advertising injury protection, third party bodily injury protection, and third party property damage.
+Many—if not most—Real estate owned asset management companies and banks may require proof of general liability insurance before they’ll work with you.
+A general liability policy will typically include coverage for claims of third-party bodily injury, third-party property damage, and advertising injury.

-Additionally, workers' compensation is also a must-have coverage if you hire employees.
-While it isn’t required if you hire subcontractors or independent contractors, you should certainly consider the protection in case an on-the-job accident occurs that injures a contractor.
+Workers' compensation is also a must-have coverage to complete your insurance program if you hire employees.
 Some insurance companies offer "pay as you go" workers' compensation policies, where your workers' compensation premiums are calculated using your actual payroll numbers rather than a fixed or estimated number of insured people.

 Other Policies to Consider

-An average cost for general liability is around $800 annually.
+The average annual payment for general liability is around $800.
 Certain factors—such as the services you provide—will impact that cost.
 Talk to a licensed and experienced agent to get a more accurate and affordable quote.

 Information Needed to Obtain a FREE Quote

-- Lock changes: Securing properties is not always a feature of property preservation.
+- Lock changes: Securing a property is not always a feature of property preservation.
 Getting adequate coverage in your policy means understanding all of your exposures.